Chaenactis carphoclinia var. carphoclinia, Pebble Pincushion

 Genus Information: In North America there are 17 species and 17 accepted taxa overall for Chaenactis.
 Worldwide, The Plant List includes 19 accepted species names and a further 55 scientific names of infraspecific rank for Chaenactis.

 The genus Chaenactis was published in 1836 by Augustin Pyramus de Candolle.
 Members of this genus are commonly referred to as pincushions or dustymaidens.

 In the Southwestern United States: Arizona has 6 species of genus, California has 13 species, Nevada has 8 species, New Mexico has 3 species, Texas has 0 species, Utah has 5 species.
 All data approximate and subject to revision.

 Chaenactis carphoclinia var. carphoclinia, Pebble Pincushion (AZ, CA, NM, NV, UT and Baja California and Sonoran Mexico);

 * Chaenactis carphoclinia var. peirsonii, Peirson’s Pincushion (CA).

-Comments: Pebble Pincushion is similar in appearance to Esteve’s Pincushion, for which it is often mistaken, but in general is a much smaller plant with multiple flower heads; and the flowers are more cream colored and not as white as Esteve’s Pincushion.
+Comments: Pebble Pincushion, in wet years, is one of the most abundant spring wildflowers in the Sonoran and Mojave Deserts.
+This species is similar in appearance to Esteve’s Pincushion, for which it is often mistaken.
+In general Pebble Pincushion is a much smaller plant with multiple flower heads and the flowers are more cream colored and not as white as Esteve’s Pincushion.